PickHD/LezPay/README.md

 ## Prerequisites :
 1. Make sure Docker & Docker Compose already installed on your machine
 2. Rename `example.env` to `.env` on folder `./cmd` every services
-3. Make sure to uncheck comment & fill your **SMTP configuration** on auth env

 ## Setup :
 1. To build & run all services in background using command :